What is the AACC library collection?

-Ever stop and take a look at the books, cds, dvds, and magazines in the Activities Room on the second floor of the AACC?
-This would be the home of our Resource Collection which houses number of educational and leisure reading resources and media about Asian Americans and other members of the Asian Diaspora.
+Ever stop and take a look at the books, CDs, DVDs, and magazines on the second floor of the AACC?
+This would be the home of our library collection which stores a number of educational and leisure reading resources and media about Asian Americans and other members of the Asian diaspora.

 Here's the best part, if you don't see something you want, TELL US!
 Our first and foremost priority is you, the student and we want what you want!
 Send your suggestions to email@example.com.

 Can I check out materials?